The Buzzer – Livraria Térmita

 Prix HSBC pour la Photographie 2020

-Nominated to the 25th edition of Prix HSBC pour la Photographie by Fannie Escoulen.
+Nominated to the 25th edition of Prix HSBC pour la Photographie by Fannie Escoulen, former deputy director of Le Bal and independent curator.

 Curated by Alessia Glaviano and Francesca Marani